 We start from the premise that the best art, craft and design comes from an imaginative and thoughtful interpretation of first hand visual experience, informed by an understanding of historical and contemporary practice.
-We believe art is important for every pupil’s general education.
 Developing skills in the basic visual language of art is increasingly important in a world dominated by the visual, while success in art requires imagination, determination, organisation, creativity, and dedication.

 The 4th form course is made up of short units allowing pupils to experience the range of specialist areas the department offers.
 Pupils develop work in painting, printmaking, sculpture and ceramics.
 It is often a chance for pupils to rethink their abilities and discover afresh an enthusiasm for creative work.
 The course should prove enjoyable as well as provide an insight into the skills required for GCSE art and design.